 Are you thinking of a website redesign?
 A lot of small business owners will usually be put off by the workload, but if your website isn’t getting enough quality leads, doesn’t match your branding or has outdated functionality, is it really performing for you?

-Before you dive into a website relaunch or look to hit the launch button on your shinny new website if you are currently in the middle of a relaunch, in this article our Cheshire web design agency have broken things down into 7 essential steps as part of your website relaunch checklist.
+Before you dive into a website relaunch or look to hit the launch button on your shinny new website if you are currently in the middle of a relaunch, in this article we have broken things down into 7 essential steps as part of your website relaunch checklist.
 Let’s get started!

 With mobile search now surpassing desktop, last year Google officially confirmed that they now use the mobile version of your website for indexing and rankings.
 Search engines now want to favour and help primary mobile users find what they are looking for so it’s crucial that your new website looks consistently great on mobile, tablet and desktop devices.

 Along with being fully responsive, as a web design agency, we would recommend that you also test your website on multiple browsers such as Firefox, Safari, Chrome and Microsoft Edge.
 You could even go as far as testing different browsers on different devices to ensure you deliver the perfect website!

 If you do not have access to all these tools, there are free and paid options that will allow you to check how your website looks responsively, along with different browser testing.

 Before writing any content, any website rebuild will also present the chance to implement a full SEO restructure.
 Over time, every business will change their products/services so will need to focus on new keywords and SEO goals to reflect these changes.
 Starting from the very top, you will need to visualise a full-page restructure starting with the page title and the URL, and possibly a 301 redirect to make sure the each page follows your keyword strategy.

 Next, you will need to focus on your SEO titles and descriptions to ensure everything is in sync to target your keywords.
 From here, you can then tailor and evolve your website page content based around your SEO keyword focus.